Technology Management Master's Degree & PhD Programs in Michigan

 Masters in Technology Management Programs

 Masters in Technology Management Programs may be offered as Master of Technology Management (MTM), Master of Business Administration (MBA), Master of Science (MS), and Master of Professional Studies (MPS) degrees.
 On average, a Master’s degree can take around 1 to 2-years past their undergraduate degree.
-Earning a Master’s degree in Technology Management, coupled with work experience, may make a student more desirable to today’s employers who often seek MBA graduates[iii].
+According to BLS, Earning a Master’s degree in Technology Management, coupled with work experience, may make a student more desirable to today’s employers who often seek MBA graduates.

 Doctorate Technology Management Programs